Updated: Jun 11, 2020

 Yet even the United Kingdom's government seemed confused in wording its own statement: as the same document conflates gender incongruence with gender dysphoria, in so doing erroneously characterising the ICD and DSM classifications as describing the same clinical presentations.

-Unfortunately, the proposed changes and streamlining that would remove much of the medicalisation from the process of obtaining legal recognition of a change in gender via a process of self-determination have been characterised as an either/or discussion between trans rights and ‘women’s’ rights.
+Unfortunately, the proposed changes and streamlining that would remove much of the contradictory medicalisation from the process of obtaining legal recognition of a change in gender (via a process of self-determination) have been characterised as an either/or discussion between trans rights and women’s rights.

-Needless to say, this a view that is met with stiff resistance from most major feminist, academic, medical and legal bodies, as it commits the same injustice towards those assigned male at birth as has been historically directed towards those assigned female, or people of colour, etc. Others may suggest that gender incongruence is still a mental fallacy, since they hold onto a binary mutually exclusive model of sex, using it to refute any possibility of a physically derived basis for transgender feelings, simply stating that sex is gender.
-This usually comes with a recommendation for a form of conversion therapy, that would allow the trans person to accept themselves as they “are” since the underlying idea of this approach is that “trans” doesn’t exist, and augments of it being social constructed are false.
+Needless to say, this is a view that is met with stiff resistance from most major feminist, academic, medical and legal bodies, as it commits the same injustice towards those assigned male at birth as has been historically directed towards those assigned female, or people of colour, etc. Others may suggest that 'gender incongruence' is still a mental fallacy, since they hold onto a binary mutually exclusive model of sex.
+Refuting any possibility of a physically derived basis for transgender feelings, and simply stating that sex is gender.
+This stance is usually aligned with recommendations for a form of conversion therapy, that would allow the trans person to accept themselves as they “are” since the underlying idea of this approach is that “trans” gender identities don’t exist, and augments of it being socially constructed are 'false'.

 "....First of all, the protection of single-sex spaces, which is extremely important.
 Secondly making sure that transgender adults are free to live their lives as they wish without fear of persecution, whilst maintaining the proper checks and balances in the system.